13 Pictures of Mast Cell Tumors in Dogs [With Vet Comments]

 Possible skin tag, wart or mast cell tumor

-To learn more, view our article featuring the most common types of lumps and bumps in dogs (with pictures).
+Related article: Pictures of the most common types of lumps and bumps in dogs.

 While no two dogs will have the same surgery and recovery, knowing what to expect when your dog comes home from surgery is helpful.
 Here are some photos of what it may look like before, during, and after surgery.